 How do they compare?

-- Cost – IVV easily the cheapest at 0.04% compared to IOO at .39% and ETHI at 0.59%.
+- Costs (or expense ratio)– IVV is easily the cheapest at 0.04% compared to IOO at .39% and ETHI at 0.59%.
 As you can tell the more basic the parameters are for including the companies, the cheaper it is

 - Performance – all have made over 10% a year recently, with ETHI being new so only have a track record for 3 years but being the strongest in that time

-- Risk – is all very similar with a 11-12 standard deviation number
+- Risk – is all very similar with an 11-12 standard deviation number

-- Holdings – Both ETHI (200) and IOO (100) have a smaller assortment of companies compared to the S&P 500 (as the name implies)
+- Holdings – Both ETHI (200 holdings) and IOO (100) have a smaller assortment of companies compared to the S&P 500 (as the name implies)

-- Inception – ETHI is newest while IOO 14 years and IVV 21
+- Inception – ETHI is the newest while IOO 14 years and IVV 21

 - Size – all in the billions, with the newer ETHI the smallest (but growing fast!)